shorttompkins/benm/README.md

     $ sudo npm install -g grunt-cli
     $ npm install

-init:dev will download and install the latest bower dependencies.
+    $ grunt init:dev

+Grunt init:dev only needs to run the first time to prepare the vendor.js files.

 ## Running the App: